Updated July 2023

-This includes both LANs (local area network) and WANs (wide area networks).
+This includes both LANs (local area networks) and WANs (wide area networks).

 In this post, we’ll explore the main skills and responsibilities of a network administrator.
 Find out exactly what a network administrator does and the skills you'll need to get hired.